RESEARCH INTERESTS

 SEAGOING EXPERIENCE

 - M184, R/V Meteor.
 August / September 2022.
 PI: Dr. Johannes Karstensen (GEOMAR).
-Deploy novel Sonardyne FETCH pressure sensor in Labrador Sea, Mooring and CTD operations.
+Sonardyne AZA FETCH pressure sensor deployment, Mooring and CTD operations.

 - DY120, RRS Discovery.
 October 2020, PI: Prof. Stuart Cunningham (SAMS).
 Mooring and CTD operations.